Briley Palmer said she wanted to put her full attention on her team during a changing of the guard for Southeast Missouri State women’s basketball.

 The Redhawks were motivated to come through for their new coach.

-Claybrooks poured in a season and game-high in points for SEMO (1-4), who scored the first six points of the night.
-Lexi McCully, a transfer from Georgia Southwestern, tied a career-high 18 points and sophomore Indiya Bowen added 14.
+Claybrooks poured in a season and game high in points for SEMO (1-4), which scored the first six points of the night.
+Lexi McCully, a transfer from Georgia Southwestern, tied a career high with 18 points and sophomore Indiya Bowen added 14.

 “With the amount of love and encouragement that my teammates poured into me, I finally just listened,” McCully said of her breakout performance.
 “I was like, ‘I am here for a reason, I am doing good,’ and just having people who won’t let you give up on yourself is everything.
 It rose out of the concrete and I couldn’t have done it without them.”